 - in some cases take possession of material for further investigation (receipts are provided).

 When a Rail Safety Officer is on-site, it is the legal responsibility of operators and their staff to answer all relevant questions, provide assistance to the officer and not hinder an officer’s work in any way.
-When directed to answer a question or provide a document (by a Rail Safety Officer), the rail safety worker is afforded protection under the Rail Safety National Law from the threat of legal action being taken against them as a result of providing the information requested.
+The answer to a question, or a document provided by a rail safety worker cannot be used as evidence against the rail safety worker in civil or criminal proceedings.

 It is an offence to provide false or misleading information (including verbal information) or documentation to a Rail Safety Officer.